-All actions are performed via functions: sqrt
+All actions are performed via functions: sqrt, mean, help, library, t.test, plot

 Input: required and optional arguments; within parentheses, separated by comma